High Expectations and Rigorous Instruction

 Guiding Questions:

 Do my teachers believe that all students are capable of succeeding in school?
-How do they show me that they believe in me and my classmates?
+How do they show us that they believe in us?

 Exploring